awesomeeng/awesome-server/README.md

 ### Ends with Paths

-A ends with *path* would match against any request where the given path matches against the end of the request path.
+A ends with *path* would match against any request where the given *path* matches against the end of the request *path*.

 ```
 server.router.add("GET","*/test",someHandler);
 ```

-In this case, any request path that ended with "/test" would match the route.
+In this case, any request *path* that ended with "/test" would match the route.

 ### Regular Expression Paths